How accountability drives sales rep performance

 What accountability should look like

-It shouldn’t look like micromanaging, nor should it involve punishment.
+It should not look like micromanaging, nor should it involve punishment.

 The goal should be to cultivate a culture where reps truly own their results and give them the structure, tools, and coaching to make success the default outcome.